Skip to menu Skip to content Skip to footer

 Overview

-The course provides opportunities to practice the skills learnt during practical activities and group work by applying learning to real-world research and policy scenarios.
-The presenters bring not only their expertise, but also their experience and insights from working on a wide range of research projects, including large scale mixed methods and multimethod evaluations, and longitudinal quantitative and qualitative research designs.
+The presenters bring their expertise, experience and insights from working on a wide range of research projects, including large-scale mixed-methods and multimethod evaluations, and longitudinal quantitative and qualitative research designs.

 Upcoming courses